SbWereWolf/batch-file-scripting/README.md

 - `EnvReader` - parse the `.env` files to array and define constants or environment variables
-- `DurationPrinter` - prints duration in seconds or nanoseconds with human-readable format
+- `DurationConverter` - prints duration in seconds or nanoseconds with human-readable format
+- `Path` - glue up file system path

 Code examples in [test.php](test/test.php)